-Basics 1 1.
-What is an HSA?
-1 2.
-Who is an "eligible individual?"
-1 3.
-When is an individual's eligibility determined?
-1 4.
-What is a Qualified High Deductible Health Plan?
-1 5.
-How do I know if someone can be claimed as a tax dependent?
-2 6.
-Is HSA eligibility limited to employees?
-2 Disqualifying Coverage 2 7.
-What coverage is "disqualifying coverage?"
-2 8.
-If our employees are covered by a traditional health flexible spe health reimbursement arrangement (HRA), can they make contribution 9.
-What if our organization establishes a limited purpose health FS make contributions to an HSA?
-10. If our organization establishes a post-deductible health FSA (i.e reimburse expenses other than for preventive care before the minimum HDHP has been met), can our employees contribute to an HSA? um statutory deductible under an 11.
-If our organization establishes a post-deductible HRA (i.e., an H expenses other than for preventive care before the corresponding de been met), can our employees contribute to an HSA? eductible under an HDHP has 12.
-If our organization has a general purpose health FSA with a graeligible to establish an HSA?
-13. If our organization has a general purpose health FSA with a \$50 eligible to establish an HSA?
-14. If our organization has an on-site health clinic or nurse practition employee from contributing to an HSA? ner, would that disqualify an 4 15.
-If our organization offers telemedicine services, would that disque contributing to an HSA?
-16. If our organization offers telemental services, would that disqua contributing to an HSA?
+Basics1 1) What is an HSA?1 2) Who is an "eligible individual?"1 3) When is an individual's eligibility determined?
+4) What is a Qualified High Deductible Health Plan?
+5) How do I know if someone can be claimed as a tax dependent?1 6) Is HSA eligibility limited to employees?
+Disqualifying Coverage2 7) What coverage is "disqualifying coverage?"
+8) or a] If our employees are covered by a traditional health flexible spending account ("health FSA") health reimbursement arrangement ("HRA"), can they make contributions to an HSA?
+9) Arra What if our organization establishes a limited purpose health FSA or a Health Reimbursement ngement ("HRA"), can our employees make contributions to HSAs?
+10) If our organization establishes a post-deductible health FSA (i.e., a health FSA that does not reimburse expenses other than for preventive care before the minimum statutory deductible under an HDHP has been met), can our employees contribute to an HSA?
+If our organization establishes a post-deductible HRA (i.e., an HRA that does not reimburse nses other than for preventive care before the corresponding deductible under an HDHP has been , can our employees contribute to an HSA?
+12) eligi If our organization has a general purpose health FSA with a grace period, is the employee still ble to establish an HSA?
+13) If our organization has a general purpose health FSA with a \$500 carryover, is the employee still eligible to establish an HSA?
+14) empl If our organization has an on-site health clinic or nurse practitioner, would that disqualify an oyee from contributing to an HSA?
+Ded luctibles and Out-of-Pocket Maximums3 15) What is the minimum annual deductible for qualifying self-only HDHP coverage for 2016?3 16) 2016 What is the maximum out-of-pocket expense limit for qualifying self-only HDHP coverage for 3?
+17) What is the minimum annual deductible for qualifying family HDHP coverage for 2016?4